suryapusapati/suryapusapati/_resources/2022-08-05-all-about-machine-learning.md

 ---
-title: "All about MAchine Learning"
+title: "All about Machine Learning"
 tags:
 style: fill
 color: info